 All applicants must also meet our English language requirements.

 Months of entry

-Recent reforms try to identify the appropriate means to make global financial markets safe again, eliminating, at the same time, the need for future bank bail-outs.
-As a result, practising in this area has become ever more challenging for lawyers, bankers, accountants, and regulators.
-Therefore, the pursuit of a successful career in today’s global markets requires an extensive and in-depth understanding of complex and sophisticated global and domestic finance regulations, of the law and practice of international banking, and of the law and practice of corporate finance.
+Recent reforms try to identify the appropriate means to make global financial markets safe again, eliminating the need for future bank bail-outs.
+As a result, practising in this area has become more challenging for lawyers, bankers, accountants, and regulators.
+The pursuit of a successful career in today’s global markets requires an extensive and in-depth understanding of complex and sophisticated global and domestic finance regulations, of the law and practice of international banking, and of the law and practice of corporate finance.
 In addition it requires a solid understanding of economic theories supporting the operation of global finance.

-Therefore, studying for a degree in International Banking Law and Finance has become an essential requirement for all bright and ambitious individuals, who wish to work, or who are already working in the legal, accounting, and banking industries, as well as those who aspire to a successful career with regulatory authorities, central banks, and other public sector and International organizations.
+A degree in International Banking Law & Finance has become an essential requirement for those who wish to work in the legal, accounting and banking industries, as well as those who aspire to a successful career with regulatory authorities, central banks, and other public sector and international organisations.

 Qualification and course duration

 - +44 (0)131 650 6325